-Where I work today we’ve begun to recognize our own need for a unified design language and have begun working on our own system as well.
+Where I work today we’ve recognized our own need for a unified design language and have worked on our own system.

 So why build a design system?
 Why invest the time and effort into building a design system for your team?
 For us we saw a few key benefits:

 Small, young engineering teams can often move at breakneck speeds.
 Moving fast is a great benefit of working inside a small team.
 But this benefit comes at a cost.
 A lot of companies start to see what can happen when everyone is heads down and focused on shipping.
 Some sort of design language may have been implemented early on but it doesn’t mean it was consistently and continuously enforced throughout each iteration of the product.